marp-team/marp/website/docs/guide/directives.md

 Marp has an extended syntax called **"Directives"** to control theme, page number, header, footer, and other slide elements.

 > The syntax of directives is inherited from [Marpit framework](https://marpit.marp.app/directives).
-Please note that different directives are different by each Marp tool.
+Please note that different directives are used by each Marp tool.

 ## Usage